minervatea/chess-knight-game/README.md

 ### How to Play:

 1. Click the start button and system will place a knight and target in random position
-2. When you get stuck, press the help button then system wiil show you a next move for the minimal path available
+2. When you get stuck, press the help button then system wiil show you a next move for the minimal path available based on current knight's position

 ### Reference: